Distribute Add-ons

 Example: Deploy Kyverno using a ClusterProfile

-The below example deploys a Kyverno Helm chart in every cluster with the label selector set to env=prod
+The example deploys a Kyverno Helm chart in every cluster with the label selector set to env=prod.

 $ kubectl get sveltosclusters -n projectsveltos --show-labels